krishanthisera/istio-certman-poc/README.md

 # istio-certman-poc
 Developing POC for ISTIO with Cert-Manager.
 The configs and source codes are for "Amazon EKS with ISTIO" POC and not suitable for the production.

-*Note that the Terraform implementation required to be optimised (this is quite a static implementation) since the implementation is focused on the maximum readability for learning*
+*Note that the Terraform implementation required to be optimized (this is quite a static implementation) since the implementation is focused on the maximum readability for learning*

 *In a scenario where you need to scale the EKS.
 Change the node count.*